hofstadter-io/hof/docs/content/getting-started/install.md

 ---
 title: "Installation"
-description: "Download and install the hof cli tool"
+description: "Download and install the hof CLI tool."
-brief: "Download and install the hof cli tool"
+brief: "Download and install the hof CLI tool."
+keywords:
+  - homebrew
+  - cli
+  - get started
+  - code generation tool
+  - installation guide
+  - DAG engine
+  - run CUE pipelines
+  - CUE dependency management
+  - go mods
 weight: 3
 ---

 {{<lead>}}
-__hof__ is available for all major operation systems and architectures.
+__hof__ is available for all major operating systems and architectures.
 {{</lead>}}

-git & docker should be available, but are also optional
+Git & Docker should be available but are also optional.

 ## Installation